 - Offering cabs for those who can’t make it home safely.

 One bar even received viral support after they started leaving free drink notes on customer’s windshields when they opted not to drive home.
+In Hamilton, Ohio, community-driven initiative has revitalized and enhanced the city.

 Operating at night can even be enough for some to question the intentions of a business.
 So open up your establishment for lunch.
 Opening earlier can bring in crowds and get people talking about your food who may not have come in otherwise.